maniSHarma7575/booking_tool/Readme.md

-# 🏨 Booking.com Listing Fetcher
+# 🏨 Booking.com - Property and Price Fetcher

 A CLI tool to fetch listings and prices from Booking.com given a location and radius.